jnuo/jnuo-gpt/README.md

 ## Installation

 You'll need a prompt first.
 According to the nature of the prompt, you might need an extra input file.
+You need to create a .env file in your folder and add your open api secret key using the format OPENAI_API_KEY=your_api_key

 ```bash
 pip install -r requirements.txt